Chestnut: Australia and New Zealand

 The Australian gold rush of the 1850s and 1860s led to the first recorded plantings of European chestnut trees, brought from Europe by settlers.
 Along the years, most chestnut tree plantations were C. sativa stock, which is still the dominant species.
 Some of these remain today.
 Some trees in northern Victoria are around 120 years old and up to 60 m tall.
 Chestnuts grow well in southwest Western Australia, which has cold winters and warm to hot summers.
-As of 2008, the country has nearly 350 growers, annually producing around 1,200 metric tons of chestnuts, of which 80% come from northeast Victoria.
+As of 2008, the country has nearly 350 growers, annually producing around 1,200 tonnes of chestnuts, of which 80% come from northeast Victoria.
 The produce is mostly sold to the domestic fresh fruit market.
 Chestnuts are slowly gaining popularity in Australia.
 A considerable increase in production is expected in the next 10 years, due to the increase in commercial plantings during the last 15 to 25 years.
 By far, the most common species in Australia is the European chestnut, but small numbers of the other species, as well as some hybrids, have been planted.
 The Japanese chestnut (C. crenata) does well in wet and humid weather and in hot summers (about 30 °C); and was introduced to New Zealand in the early 1900s, more so in the upper North Island region.

 Cultivation ecology

 Climate and seasonal germination cycle

 Chestnuts produce a better crop when subjected to chill temperatures during the dormant period.
 Frosts and snowfalls are beneficial rather than harmful to the trees.
-The dormant plant is very cold-hardy in Britain, to the Royal Horticultural Society's H6 hardiness rating, to -20 °C. Chestnut is hardy to USDA zone 5, which is -20 F lower in average minimal temperature than London in zone 9.
+The dormant plant is very cold-hardy in Britain, to the Royal Horticultural Society's H6 hardiness rating, to -20 °C. and grows well throughout the country, north to northern Scotland.
 The young growth in spring, even on mature plants, however, is frost-tender; bud-burst is later than most other fruit trees, so late frosts can be damaging to young buds.

 Trees can be found at altitudes between 200 and 1000 m above sea level; some mention between 300 and 759 m altitude, while the famous Hundred Horse Chestnut on Mount Etna stands at 1200 metres.
 They can tolerate maritime exposure, although growth is reduced.

 Seeds germinate in late winter or early spring, but the life length is short.
 If kept moist, they can be stored in a cool place for a few months, but must be checked regularly for signs of germination.
 Low temperature prolongs dormancy.
 Sowing them as soon as ripe is better, either in cold frames or seedbeds outdoors, where they can be left in situ for one to two years before being planted in their permanent positions, or in pots, where the plants can be put out into their permanent positions in summer or autumn.
 They must be protected from the cold in their first winter, and also from mice and squirrels.

 Chestnuts are considered self-sterile, so at least two trees are needed for pollination.